uvarc/rc-website/content/userinfo/rivanna/software/keras.md

 # Keras Jupyter Notebooks
 The Keras package can be used for interactive code development in Jupyter Notebooks as described in our [TensorFlow Jupyter Notebook](/userinfo/rivanna/software/tensorflow/#tensorflow-jupyter-notebooks) documentation.

-# Keras SLURM jobs
+# Keras Slurm jobs
-The Keras package can be used for SLURM job batch processing as described in our [TensorFlow SLURM Job](/userinfo/rivanna/software/tensorflow/#tensorflow-slurm-jobs) documentation.
+The Keras package can be used for Slurm job batch processing as described in our [TensorFlow Slurm Job](/userinfo/rivanna/software/tensorflow/#tensorflow-slurm-jobs) documentation.

 # Keras Interactive Jobs (ijob)
 The Keras package can be used for code development in an interactive shell environment as described in our [TensorFlow Interactive Jobs](/userinfo/rivanna/software/tensorflow/#tensorflow-interactive-jobs-ijob) documentation.